Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Fight

   * Close-combat fighting, whether armed or unarmed.
+Used both for attacking and for defending.

 * Fortitude